Faria22/headhunter.nvim/README.md

 - Take HEAD keeps only your local changes.
 - Take origin keeps only the incoming changes from the other branch.
 - Take both concatenates your changes with the incoming changes, in that order.
+- With `auto_write = true` (default) the buffer saves immediately after each resolution so you can keep jumping; disable it if you prefer to review before writing.

 ---